 Judith de Graffenried is a professor of Fine Arts and program coordinator for the Department of Fine and Graphic Arts.
 She earned BA and MAT degrees in German from the University of South Carolina, and an MFA degree in painting from Brooklyn College of the City University of New York.
 Upon completing her graduate studies, she received a German Academic Exchange Grant to study at the Art Academy of Munich for two semesters.
 She also studied painting at Queens College of the City University of New York and Indiana University.

-Judith DeGraffenried, associate professor of fine arts and program coordinator at MxCC, believes the study of art helps develop creative, innovative thinkers.
-It involves the use of all facets of the human sensibility — the rational and analytical, the sensory, the emotional, and the spiritual – and therefore is a benefit to every person.
+Philosophically, Judith believes the study of art helps develop creative, innovative thinking skills for people in all fields of life.
+Because the study of art involves the integrated use of all facets of the human sensibility — the rational, analytical, sensory, emotional, and spiritual — all people can benefit.

-Judith knows that dealing with life’s many lessons is a crucial component of art.
-In her studio art classes, her students experience firsthand the benefits of hard work and constant practice through the development of highly visible, concrete works of art.
-These works are generated from the sketch phase into original compositions based on fundamental elements of design and art historical traditions.
-Through this dynamic process of creation students learn self-reliance, independence and the necessity of trusting one’s own instincts while coping with ambiguity.
+In her classes, Judith stresses learning life’s many lessons such as discipline and constant practice through the development of highly visible and concrete works of art.
+Through this dynamic process of creation, students also learn self-reliance, independence, and the necessity of trusting one’s own instincts while coping with ambiguity and failure.

-Learn more about the Fine Arts/ Fine Arts and Graphic Design Track program here.
+Learn more about the Fine Arts and the Fine Arts/Graphic Design track program here.